Donegall Square

-Donegall Square is a square in the centre of Belfast, County Antrim, Northern Ireland.
-In the centre is Belfast City Hall, the headquarters of Belfast City Council.
+Donegall Square is a square in the centre of Belfast, Northern Ireland.
+At its centre is Belfast City Hall, the headquarters of Belfast City Council.

+Name

 Each side of the square is named according to its geographical location, i.e. Donegall Square North, South, East and West.
 It is named after the Donegall family.
 Other streets to bear their name in Belfast are Donegall Road, Donegall Pass and Donegall Street.
 Donegall Place, the city's main shopping street, runs from the north side of the square.

+History

+The square was an exclusive residential area prior to the commercial expansion of the city.